 You can transform any game into a VCE game by having students read CVCE words during their turn.
 For example, I sometimes use Connect 4 along with a deck of CVC and VCE words.
 On each turn, you pick up a card and read it aloud, then add or delete the final e to make a new word.

 You can also search for or make VCE board games for 2 or more players.
 My students love this quick Magic E game and it’s easy to add to any lesson.

-Search Teachers Pay Teachers for silent e, cvce, vowel-consonant-e, or Magic e activities and you’ll find many free options.
+Search Teachers Pay Teachers for silent e, cvce, vowel-consonant-e, or Magic e activities and you’ll find many free and paid options.